+Candidates in a mix of craft (or one type of craft) choosing their least familiar.
 Tutor to provide instructions prior to launch (maximum 5-minutes).
 Aim to provide enough information so people are happy to get on and give it a go (and will be safe).
-Use generic instructions, demonstrations and hands-on activities.
+Use generic instructions, demonstrations and hands-on activities that work with all craft as much as possible.
 Demonstrate a short and active briefing (time your brief as a benchmark to use later).
 Consider including:

-- Issue a correctly sized paddle (introduce how to use it if necessary); - Introduce the SUP and key features including fins and setting up their leash; - Any safety matters/rules they need to know; - Anything needed to avoid negative impact on the environment or raise awareness of environmental matters (for example, litter/erosion/wildlife); - How to avoid falling off, stay on knees (and what to do if they fall off their board); - How to carry the board to the water and how to get afloat; (shallow water remain knelt down); - What to do when they get on the water (introduce the first activity and boundaries).
+- Issue a correctly sized paddle (introduce how to use it if necessary); - Introduce the craft and key features, setting up their craft (for example, footrest adjustment); - Any safety matters/rules they need to know; - Anything needed to avoid negative impact on the environment or raise awareness of environmental matters (for example, litter/erosion/wildlife); - How to avoid capsizing (and what to do if they capsize); - How to carry the boat/board to the water and how to get in; - What to do when they get on the water (introduce the first activity and boundaries).